groupdocs-metadata/GroupDocs.Metadata-Reference-Tutorials/content/english/net/audio-metadata/read-id3v1-tag-mp3/_index.md

 weight: 11
 url: /net/audio-metadata/read-id3v1-tag-mp3/
 ---

+# Read ID3V1 Tag from MP3 Files in .NET

 ## Introduction
 In this tutorial, you'll learn how to extract ID3V1 tags from MP3 files using GroupDocs.Metadata for .NET.
 GroupDocs.Metadata is a powerful library that allows you to work with metadata in various file formats, including MP3 audio files.
 We'll guide you through the process step by step.
 ## Prerequisites